 Trafikverket requires adequate design guidelines for regular and HS railway systems that ensure trouble free low maintenance operation of their track with smooth transitions, that incorporate short term dynamic loading considerations (e.g. vibrations from a single bogie) and accumulated effects over long-term loading (e.g. 60 yrs. operational life).
 The main issue is to establish the bounds of permissible stiffness distributions along & below the track, this includes track alignment, during its life-time that minimises construction and maintenance costs.
 Here, ‘stiffness’ refers to the evolving track-subgrade-soil system.
 The project aims to use a combination of quasi-static and dynamic numerical analyses to establish a generalised guideline, in terms of a maximum allowable variation in track compliance (rather than alignment alone), to fulfil the operational needs of a railway track.

-Biträdande professor vid Chalmers University of Technology, Architecture and Civil Engineering, GeoEngineering
+Biträdande professor vid Chalmers, Architecture and Civil Engineering, GeoEngineering

 Funding Chalmers participation during 2017–2020 with 1,600,000.00 SEK